-2. Tilt the motor up fully and then return the motor down slowly to the normal running position.
+2. Tilt the motor up by about 15° and then return the motor down slowly to the normal running position.

 - 1. Tilt lever - 2.
 Shallow water running position

 Manual tilt type (EP type) Shallow water running position

 - 1. Stop the engine.

 - 2. Shift the outboard into forward.

 - 3. Tilt the outboard up to one of the shallow water positions.